brightigiemokha/python_pc_quiz/README.md

 * Python3

 # Libraries And Modules Used
--**getch** - The module that gets a character from user input, with no output
+- **getch** - The module that gets a character from user input, with no output
 - **subprocess** - This module provides a clear page for next questions
 - **sys** - This module provides access to some objects used or maintained by the interpreter and to functions that interact strongly with the interpreter.